haskell/cabal/doc/setup-commands.rst

 Copy the files into the install locations and (for library packages) register the package with the compiler, i.e. make the modules it contains available to programs.

+Additionally for GHC the ``extra-compilation-artifacts`` directory is copied if present.
+GHC plugins can store extra data in subfolders.
+(e.g. *extra-compilation-artifacts/PLUGIN_NAME/HS_MODULE.txt*)

 The `install locations <#installation-paths>`__ are determined by options to `runhaskell Setup.hs configure`_.